Using the command “Select All Text With Similar Formatting,” you can select every piece of text in the document that

 Select: Under the option “Select”, you have various commands to select text and objects, such as “Select All,” “Select Objects,” and “Select Text with Similar Formatting.”

 Select All: This command helps you select all the contents (with all the formatting) of a Word document.
 To do this, go to the Home tab, click on select, and then click on select all.

 Select Objects: Select Objects is commonly used to select multiple objects in a Word document, such as shapes and pictures.
-To do this → Go to the Insert tab and insert the objects such as pictures, shapes, icons, etc. Then, on the Home tab, click the Select button, and then Then, press the Select Objects button.
+To do this, go to the Insert tab and insert objects such as pictures, shapes, icons, etc. Then, on the Home tab, click the Select button, and then press the Select Objects button.
 Now select all the objects with the mouse.

-What is the “Select All The Text With Similar Formatting” in Word?
+What is “Select All The Text With Similar Formatting” in Word?

-The “Select all text with similar formatting” command helps you to select all text with the same formatting such as bold, italic, underline, size, colour or some or all of these.
+The “Select all text with similar formatting” command helps you select all text with the same formatting, such as bold, italic, underline, size, color, or some or all of these.